 Children are most welcome to attend with their parents!

 Follow in the footsteps of some of the greatest masters of art in our exceptional art studio!
 Based on a famous artist and his/her significant works, each Mini Masters class pairs parents with their children to give form to imagination using color and brush, while also learning the fundamentals of proper art technique.
 Our fall class is intended for children aged 4-6, and our winter class is intended for girls aged 4-6.

 Classes are free, 75 minutes long, and led by our master Visual Arts Teachers.
 Space is limited and fills quickly—we encourage early registration!

 At this workshop, you and your child will create a non-representational, one-of-a-kind canvas masterpiece inspired by the work of Henri Matisse, who is known for his use of vivid colors, unique shapes, and patterns.
 Intended for both boys and girls ages 4-6.

 Monet: Share Her First Impressions (Saturday, Jan.
 11)

 Be inspired by the tranquil beauty of Monet’s Water Lilies and, with your daughter, create a unique canvas masterpiece using a variety of unconventional materials.
-Two classes will be offered, running concurrently, taught by our two master art teachers in our art studios.
+This class will be taught by our master art teacher in our art studio.

 Join us in Peck’s Diebold Center for Sportsmanship & Athletics for an active, fun-filled afternoon!
 Peck’s athletics educators and coaches will be on-site to assist little athletes in games and activities that develop both fine and gross motor skills, while fostering the ability to work collaboratively as a group.
 The event will feature some of our early learners’ favorite activities, such as the beanie baby toss, bowling lanes, soccer shoot-out, basketball, bomb balls, and hula hoop huts… just to name a few!